 I liked fixing problems for our customers in my closing roles.
 There were a lot of small details that needed to be checked to ensure a smooth closing.
 I learned the mortgage industry through those roles and was considered a "closing expert," which is wild because I was working with people who had been in the industry for 10+ years.

 In the Learning and Development roles, I gained a lot more autonomy.
 I wasn’t just focused on closing, I was focused on anything and everything that needed to be done.
 I got to learn a ton about sales and sales enablement, product, real estate investing, and UAT (user acceptance testing).

-How have you seen goals, products, and focuses shift during your time here?
+How have you seen goals, products, and focus shift during your time here?

-Early on we were focused on growth and "go, go, go-ing!"
+Early on, we were focused on growth and "go, go, go!"
 Now it’s all about optimization—how can we take this thing that we’ve built and perfect it?
-Make our people faster and better than they already are?
-Make our customers' businesses easier to scale?
+Make our people faster and better than they already are.
+Make our customers' businesses easier to scale.
 We’ve introduced new products, removed products that didn’t serve our customers, and fine-tuned our bridge product.

 Describe to us the process and story of your transition into a software engineer?

 I picked up a book and started teaching myself.
 When I got stuck, I asked a fellow engineer to explain something to me.
-From there he started recommending to me books, articles, and people to connect with.
+From there, he started recommending books, articles, and people to connect with.
 He also spent time after hours to teach me CS basics, just for funsies.